deadc0de6/cploy/README.md

-*Cploy* uses paramiko channel's [exec\_command](http://docs.paramiko.org/en/2.4/api/channel.html#paramiko.channel.Channel) to execute the command which will be run from the default directory of the user (usually `$HOME`).
+*Cploy* uses paramiko channel's [exec\_command](http://docs.paramiko.org/en/2.4/api/channel.html#paramiko.channel.Channel) to execute the command which will be run from the default directory of the remote user (usually `$HOME`).

-Therefore if the remote directory is `/tmp/remote` and the script to run remotely is located in `/tmp/remote/test.sh`, the command argument will be `--command="/tmp/remote/test.sh"`.
+For example if the remote directory is `/tmp/remote` and the script to run remotely is located in `/tmp/remote/test.sh`, the command argument will be `--command="/tmp/remote/test.sh"`.

 Currently the specified command is run on any change with no control over the granularity.

-# Issues and bugs

-This hasn't been extensively tested so please do report any bug you find.
-Starting the daemon with `--debug` is always helpful to get more info (or toggle it with the daemon command `debug`).

 # Contribution